Deijin27/wren-xsequence/README.md

 If you're using vscode you can use the automated task

 The exceptions are caught by default, which loses the call stack.
 To view the callstack set at the start of the file the global variable `DEBUG=true`

-## Limitations

-- Does not support namespaces. "ns:name" is read as a single string, "xmlns" is interpreted as a normal attribute.
-See plans in [#9](https://github.com/Deijin27/wren-xsequence/issues/9)